Estimating Representative Causal Effects with Double Machine Learning: Introduction

 \section{Introduction}

-Double Machine Learning (DML) \cite{bickel1993efficient,robins1994estimation,Chernozhukov2018-fl} is fast becoming the standard for estimating causal effects in large, high-dimensional datasets under conditional ignorability assumptions, which stipulate that the treatment is as good as randomly assigned given observed covariates \cite{Imbens2004-ir}.
-To strengthen such assumptions, researchers in a wide variety of fields use the DML method to condition on many covariates without strong commitments to functional form \cite{jares2023policy, chernozhukov2020causal,holtz2020interdependence}.
-While DML encompasses a large family of methods, this paper focuses on the Partially Linear Model (PLM), which relates an outcome $Y_i$ to a (continuous- or discrete-valued) treatment $T_i$ conditional on pretreatment covariates $X_i$ as follows:
+Double Machine Learning (DML) \cite{bickel1993efficient,Chernozhukov2018-fl,robins1994estimation} has become the standard method for estimating causal effects in large, high-dimensional datasets under the assumption of \emph{unconfoundedness}, which postulates that the treatment is as good as randomly assigned given observed covariates \cite{Imbens2004-ir}.
+To strengthen the plausibility of unconfoundedness, researchers in many fields use the DML method to condition on numerous covariates when estimating causal effects \cite{chernozhukov2020causal,holtz2020interdependence,jares2025policy}.

+DML encompasses a broad class of estimators.
+In this paper, we focus on the Partially Linear Model (PLM), which relates an outcome $Y_i$ to a continuous or discrete-valued treatment $T_i$ conditional on pretreatment covariates $X_i$ by

-The PLM imposes very weak assumptions on how the treatment and outcome relate to the covariates.
+The PLM imposes minimal assumptions on how the treatment and outcome relate to covariates.
 It also motivates an intuitive two-step DML estimator of $\theta$, the residuals-on-residuals regression (RORR).
-RORR, a natural extension of the Frisch-Waugh-Lovell theorem, involves first ``partialing out'' the effect of $X_i$ using flexible machine learning methods, then forming the residuals:
+RORR, an extension of the Frisch-Waugh-Lovell theorem, first ``partials out'' the effect of $X_i$ using flexible machine learning methods; then forms the residuals